 USS WASP Image Gallery:

-The photo below was taken by Karl-Heinz Ahles when USS WASP was inport Norfolk, Va., May 11, 1999.
+The photo below was taken by Karl-Heinz Ahles and shows USS WASP at Naval Base Norfolk, Va., on May 11, 1999.

 The photos below were taken by me and show the USS WASP at Naval Base Norfolk, Va., on October 27 (first photo) and October 29, 2010.